Fermin-Garcia/data_science_pipeline_checklists/README.md

 Once the model is deployed, it needs to be monitored and maintained to ensure it's still performing as expected.
 This could involve retraining the model, performance checks, data drift detection, model versioning, and setting up alerting systems.
 [Detailed Checklist](./Monitoring_and_Maintenance.md)

 ## Reporting
 The reporting phase involves communicating the results of the model to stakeholders in a clear and concise manner.
 This may involve generating visualizations, summarizing model performance, and explaining model predictions.
+[Detailed Checklist](./Reporting.md)

 Some key points to consider in this phase include:

 - Understand your audience and tailor your report to their level of technical understanding.
 - Choose appropriate visualizations that effectively communicate the insights from your model.